Data & Eggs

 Much has been made over the last few days about Trump’s response to the crisis in Puerto Rico and his jabs at San Juan’s mayor.
 Yet, as FiveThirtyEight’s Dhrumil Mehta shows, the aftermath of Hurricane Maria was drastically underreported up until this weekend.
 Digital media outlets and TV news shows alike were covering Maria much less than they did after Harvey and Irma made landfall.

-Rhythm Of Food
+The Rhythm of Food

 Here’s one from the vault of time.
 Late last year, Google News Lab collaborated with acclaimed designer Moritz Stefaner on this project from the world of food.
 Using data from Google Search trends and FooDB, Stefaner and team illustrate how the popularity of various dishes, ingredients, and beverages fluctuate throughout the months of the year.
 See when interest in kale, moscow mules, and other foodie fads has peaked over the last decade.